A HEAVENLY INTERVENTION!

 ONGOING LEGAL PROCEEDINGS

 Prosecutors claim that Father Georgios misused his clerical privileges.
-They claim that he allegedly used the church bell of the Archangel Michael Church, not for worship but for personal retaliation.
+They also claim that he allegedly used the church bell of the Archangel Michael Church, not for worship but for personal retaliation.
 Father Georgios, in response, has refused to enter a plea.
-Two police officers, who handled the original complaint, along with some residents, are expected to appear as witnesses for the prosecution.
+Two of the police officers, who handled the original complaint, along with some residents, are expected to appear as witnesses for the prosecution.
 Father Georgios remains in place at his church while legal proceedings are ongoing.